LucasMeldrum/CART315/ProcessJournal/README.md

 creating a game and didn't feel rushed do to school, work and life.
 But I guess that is how it always is.
 This was a wonderful experience and I am glad I got to execute it fully so thank you and thanks for whoever followed along this journey.

+Link to the final game: [Rush Defence](CART315/RushDefence.app)

 Sprites, Fonts and Sounds Used - Links

 Player Model:
 <br>https://www.cgtrader.com/items/4784201/download-page